mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 }
 ```

-Inside of this service we have subscribed to the messages received by the WebRTC gateway by using the RxJS's `map` operator.
+Inside of this service's constructor we have subscribed to the messages received by the WebRTC gateway and we are transforming it by using the RxJS's `map` operator.
 We process the individual packages we've received by mapping them to actions and emitting them using the store.

-Inside of the process method we need to do two things:
+Inside of the `process` method we need to do two things:

 - Map the received as parameter action to the corresponding command that will be processed by the remote service.
-- Dispatch this command using the proper gateway.
+- Dispatch command using the proper gateway.

 ### Gateways